 ADVERTISEMENT

-Earlier this week, it came to light that a 26-year-old woman employed at a major accounting firm in Pune had died by suicide in July because of work stress.
+Earlier this week, it came to light that a 26-year-old woman employed at a major accounting firm in Pune had died in July because of work stress.
 Per reports, the company has since said she had worked for four months, and had not been given extra work.

 “Everything stems from anxiety,” says T Sunil John, vice president of a corporation, who also works as a therapist on the weekends.